NytroRST/NetRipper/README.md

 # Author

-Ionut Popescu, Senior Penetration Tester at Dell SecureWorks Previously - Senior Security Consultant at KPMG Romania
+Ionut Popescu, Senior Penetration Tester at Dell SecureWorks
+Previously worked as a Senior Security Consultant at KPMG Romania